 If you travel with two little girls, like we do, there’s no escape: lei-making will be one of your things to do in Maui with kids.
 Most resorts offer the possibility to participate in a lei-making class, sometimes for a small fee.
 Since the oil on the skin affects the flowers, a fresh flower lei is only good for one-time use.
 Keep it in the fridge during the day and wear it with pride at night.

-7 PM: Dance the night away
+Dance the night away at a Maui luau

 Attending a Maui luau is one of the most memorable things to do in Maui with kids.
 The tropical setting, the exotic music and the exquisite food all contribute to the magical atmosphere.
 The Wailele Polynesian Lu’au in the Westin Maui is one of the most celebrated ones on the island.
 What a great experience to share as a family and the perfect ending for your Maui day trip.

-Where to stay in Maui with kids?
+Where to stay in Maui with kids

 Most Maui family resorts are located in West Maui and South Maui.
 We’ve dedicated an entire article on the best places to stay in Maui to help you pick your favorite resort.
 We opted for the Westin Maui Resort & Spa, mainly because of the swimming pool with slides.
+The kids loved it!

 What are your favorite Maui family activities?